Trailer Towing Information

 All Bateson Trailers are designed to be inherently stable but they must be loaded and operated correctly.
 The axle centres are set back from the centre line of the body, assuming that the body is loaded evenly there will always be positive draw bar weight.
 The trailer must never be loaded back heavy.
 If the centre of gravity is back from axle centres, a sway or snake can be induced by an uneven road surface, a deviation of course or the turbulence of a passing vehicle.
 This is usually on overrun probably descending a slight incline.
 Do not brake, endeavour to maintain control, and decelerate gently then reposition the load!

-As stated the centre of gravity should be ahead of the axles but not too far.
-The nose weight should be about 100 kg to 150 kg any more would impede the movement of the overrun coupling which will affect the brakes.
-Too much weight will overload the back of the towing vehicle, making the steering light and unsafe and causing the back to dip, overloading the trailer front axle and effectively moving the axle centre.
+As stated the center of gravity should be ahead of the axles but not too far.
+The nose weight should be about 100 kg to 150 kg.
+The legal limits are within 4% and 10% of the gross trailer weight.
+Too much weight will overload the back of the towing vehicle, making the steering light and unsafe and causing the back to dip, overloading the trailer front axle and effectively moving the axle center.

 Road tax or excise duty does not apply to trailers in the UK. and extra duty is not charged on vehicles towing trailers up to 3500 kg.